ElTerryCh/ElTerryCh/README.md

 - 👋 Hi, I’m @ElTerryCh
-- 👀 I’m interested in Watch series and listen music.
+- 👀 I’m interested in listening music.
 - 🌱 I’m currently learning program
 - 💞️ I’m looking to collaborate on.
 No lmao
 - 📫 How to reach me .
 No XD